erogol/erogol.github.io/_posts/2023-09-02-Fine_tunning_LLMs.md

 ## Data Preparation

-“Your model is what your data is”
+“Your model is what your data is.”

 Things to consider when creating a dataset: